-Yes mom, there is a way to make down-home cornbread without the dairy, without the butter, and without the oil.
+Yes, mom, there is a way to make down-home, plant-based cornbread without the dairy, without the butter, and without the oil.
 And it’s just as moist, and crunchy, and – well – corny – as you used to make.

-First we’re going to make Vegan Buttermilk by whisking Unsweetened Almond Milk and Apple Cider Vinegar together.
-Set it aside for now and allow it to ‘curdle’ while we mix the dry ingredients.
+First, we're going to make vegan buttermilk by whisking unsweetened plant milk and apple cider vinegar together.
+Set it aside for now and allow it to 'curdle' while we mix the dry ingredients.

-Now, add the buttermilk and stir just long enough to combine.
-Don’t overdo it.
+Now, add the vegan buttermilk and stir just long enough to combine.
+Don't overdo it.

 Bake at 350 degrees for 30 minutes or until an inserted toothpick comes out clean

-Now I know some people don’t like sweet cornbread like I do….so feel free to adjust the amount of sweetener ( Sugar and Maple Syrup) to your own individual taste.
+Now I know some people don't like sweet cornbread as I do....so feel free to adjust the amount of maple syrup to your own individual taste.

-Mom loved cornbread and would always crumble it up into her big glass of buttermilk and eat it with a spoon, along with her Soup Beans of course.
+My mom loved cornbread and would always crumble it up into a big glass of buttermilk and eat it with a spoon, along with her Kentucky Soup Beans of course.

-Looking back I can see how her southern influence rubbed off on me as I still use many of the same recipes…just tweaked of course for my healthier lifestyle.
+Looking back I can see how her southern influence rubbed off on me as I still use many of her recipes...just tweaked of course for my healthier lifestyle.

 - Whisk the milk and vinegar together and set aside

 - Sift the dry ingredients together into a large bowl and mix thoroughly